Mahendra of Nepal: Tourism development

 He also focused on the development of tourism in Nepal.
-Apparently, he built many houses, rest houses, taverns and water taps in this beautiful country.
 Under his reign, Nepal was first open to the foreign people laying the foundation of tourism in the nation.
 The first tourist group aside from the Foreign Diplomat and Bureaucrats arrived for the first time during his reign.
 In 1959 Nepal became the member of International union of Official travel organization, now known as World Tourism Organization.
-In the same year, a separate directorate for tourism was setup by the government and a general plan for organization of tourism of Nepal was prepared with cooperation with the Government of France.
+In the same year, a separate directorate for tourism was set up by the government and a general plan for organization of tourism of Nepal was prepared with cooperation with the Government of France.
 In 1960 the first handicraft exhibition was performed with the royal approval.
-In 1964, the King travelled to Rara Lake and penned his famous poem Rara Ki Apsara since he got mesmerized by beauty of Rara.
+In 1964 the King travelled to Rara Lake and penned his famous poem Rara Ki Apsara since he got mesmerized by beauty of Rara.
 His visit and the famous poem afterwards brought this lake to limelight and the reader of the poem started visiting the lake.
 The royal family established Soaltee hotel in 1965 and was inaugurated by King Mahendra in 1966.
 Similarly, Annapurna Hotel was also established in 1965 with cooperation with foreign diplomats and tourists by the royal family.
 The hotel tax act was first time devised in 1960 defining hotel, restaurants, casinos and bringing them under the jurisdiction of law.
 Also, the first professional trekking took place in 1960 when Mahendra opened the Himalayas to tourists for trekking.
 The first tourism act was enacted in 1964 with the motive of increasing foreign tourist and the first travel agency "Mountain Travel Nepal" was established immediately afterwards.
 With his initiation, Nepal association of Travel agents was established in 1966.
 In the same year, eight members of the hotels together established Hotel association of Nepal (HAN) which became one of the main contributors to governmental decisions making regarding tourism.
 The first casino for the purpose of promoting tourist was established during his reign in 1968.
 The five-year plan of 1965-1970 devised a plan to dedicate a commission for recognizing and promoting the tourism of the country.
-Under this plan, a high level Tourism development board was later established in 1969 After being member of the United Nations, King Mahendra invited the UN Secretary General U Thant to Nepal and involved him in the development of Lumbini as a birthplace of Gautam Buddha.
+Under this plan, a high level Tourism development board was later established in 1969.
+After being member of the United Nations, King Mahendra invited the UN Secretary General U Thant to Nepal and involved him in the development of Lumbini as a birthplace of Gautam Buddha.
 With this initiation, a 13 nation International Lumbini development Committee was established in New York to develop the Ancient Lumbini area.
 It was in his time the famous Hippie trail started in Nepal and Nepal's existence started being known to the outside world.
 The famous Mahendra Cave in Pokhara got his name after he officially inaugurated it and since then it is one of the most visited places in Pokhara.
 In 1972 a tourism master plan was created emphasizing public-private partnership model with the view of creating more jobs and more revenue to the government.
 Under this master plan, Hotel management and tourism training center (HMTTC) was established with the economic and technical assistance of ILO and UNDP with the motive to produce skilled workers inside the country in 1972 which was later renamed as Nepal Academy of Tourism and Hotel Management.
 Later the establishment of Royal Nepal Airlines and opening of Himalayan trek for the first time brought more influx of tourist.